porres/pd-else/Source/Control/lua/tutorial/pd-lua-intro.md

 In order to enable graphics in a Pd-Lua object, you have to provide a `paint` method.
 This receives a graphics context `g` as its argument, which lets you set the current color, and draw text and the various different geometric shapes using that color.
 In addition, you can provide methods to be called in response to mouse down, up, move, and drag actions on the object, which is useful to equip your custom GUI objects with mouse-based interaction.

-Last but not least, the `set_args` method lets you store internal object state in the object's creation arguments, which is useful if you need to keep track of persistent state when storing an object on disk (via saving the patch) or when duplicating or copying objects.
-This can also be used with ordinary Pd-Lua objects which don't utilize the graphics API, but it is most useful in the context of custom GUI objects.
+Last but not least, the `set_args` method lets you store internal object state in the object's creation arguments, while `get_args` lets you retrieve those arguments.
+This is useful if you need to keep track of persistent state when storing an object on disk (via saving the patch) or when duplicating or copying objects.
+Also, their companion `canvas_realizedollar` method allows you to expand symbols containing "$" patch arguments like `$0`, `$1`, etc. These three are often combined, but they can also be used separately, and they work just as well with ordinary Pd-Lua objects which don't utilize the graphics API.
+In fact we've already introduced them while discussing receivers, see [Expanding dollar symbols](#expanding-dollar-symbols) above, so we won't go into them again; however, check the circle-gui example included in the distribution to see how to store Lua object configuration data persistently in the creation arguments of a custom GUI object.

 We use a custom GUI object, a simple kind of dial, as a running example to illustrate most of these elements in the following subsections.
 To keep things simple, we will not discuss the graphics API in much detail here, so you may want to check the graphics subpatch in the main pdlua-help patch, which contains a detailed listing of all available methods for reference.